MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/wp-clone-by-wp-academy/readme.txt

 Backup and migration FAQ are under construction

 == Changelog ==

+= 2.4.2 =
+* Fixed issue with rendering of external module

+= 2.4.1 =
+* Tested with WordPress 6.4-beta2 and PHP 8.2
+* Updated all modules to support latest PHP versions
+* Decreased amount of unwanted warnings and notices in PHP 8.2
+* Updated readme details and added more FAQ answers

 = 2.4.0 =
 * Forced "Try it out" module to be disabled by default, user can still enable it manually.